-“Climate change is happening— 97% of climate scientists across the globe and America’s young people across the aisle agree.
-The cleanliness of our air and our water, and the way we live our lives is at stake.
+The cleanliness of our air and water, and the way we live our lives is at stake.
+Climate change is happening— 97% of climate scientists across the globe and America’s young people across the aisle agree.
 We are responsible for the safety and security of our future, and we have to act with urgency to address a problem that can affect every aspect of society.
-But our political system has not addressed the threat of climate change.”
+But our political system has not addressed the threat of environmental degradation.

 The Problem of Climate Change